Villanova-AI/villanova_developers/docs/villanova10/tutorials/consume/multitenancy.md

 ``` bash
 sed -i'' 's/YOUR-SCHEMA-1/YOUR-TENANT-NAME/g; s/YOUR-SCHEMA-2/YOUR-TENANT-NAME/g; s/YOUR-SCHEMA-3/YOUR-TENANT-NAME/g' db_export.sql
 ```
-**Note:** The default Entando implementation used for the primary tenant has two schemas (portdb and servdb) but these are combined into a single schema for secondary tenants.
+**Note:** The default Villanova implementation used for the primary tenant has two schemas (portdb and servdb) but these are combined into a single schema for secondary tenants.

 5. Import the new schema into PostgreSQL:
 ``` bash